Downtown parking woes: A good problem to have, Springdale leaders say

 Farmer said those tenants come home and park on the street in front of her store, even with parking provided for residents behind the building.
 Christie said the city is working with the property management to educate residents.

 The city also has painted several curb bumpers on Emma Avenue in front of Bella's, noting a two-hour parking limit.
 The parking spaces in front of businesses are not for residents or employees.
-She hopes everyone will consider two-hour limits even without painted reminders, Christie said.
+Christie said she hopes everyone will consider two-hour limits even without painted reminders.

 Farmer is unsure who enforces that time limit.